Sangkuriang

-Summary
+Uban

 Condemned deities

-According to the legend, once upon a time in svargaloka a pair of deities, a god and a goddess committed a terrible sin.
-As punishment, Batari Sunan Ambu (highest mother goddess also the queen of heaven in Sundanese mythology) banished them from svargaloka and incarnated them on earth as animals—the god became a dog named Tumang, while the goddess became a boar named Celeng Wayungyang.
+According to the legend, once upon a time in Svargaloka, a pair of deities, a god and a goddess committed a terrible sin.
+As punishment, Batari Sunan Ambu (the highest mother goddess also the queen of heaven in Sundanese mythology) banished them from Svargaloka and incarnated them on earth as animals—the god became a dog named Tumang, while the goddess became a boar named Celeng Wayungyang.
 One day a Sundanese king went to a jungle to hunt but got lost and separated from his guard.
-The king urinated upon the bushes and his urine accidentally collected in a dried coconut shell.
+The king urinated upon the bushes and his urine was accidentally collected in a dried coconut shell.
 The Celeng Wayungyang, which happened to be in the vicinity, drank the king's urine to quench her thirst.
-Unbeknownst to her, the urine she had drunk contained a bit of his sperm and that subsequently impregnated Celeng Wayungyang.
+Unbeknownst to her, the urine she had drunk contained a bit of his sperm, and that subsequently impregnated Celeng Wayungyang.
 Being an animal demigod, she became instantly pregnant and bore a child just hours later.
 The king, who was still in the jungle, heard the baby crying and found her lying among the bushes.
-He took her back to his kingdom, adopted and raised her as his own daughter, never realising that she was actually his real daughter.
+He took her back to his kingdom, adopted and raised her as his daughter, never realising that she was his real daughter.